-Judge blasts Trump ex-adviser Flynn, delays sentencing in Mueller case
+Judge blasts Trump ex-adviser Flynn, delays sentencing in Russia probe

 “Good luck today in court to General Michael Flynn.
 Will be interesting to see what he has to say, despite tremendous pressure being put on him, about Russian Collusion in our great and, obviously, highly successful political campaign.
 There was no Collusion!”
 Trump wrote on Twitter on Tuesday morning.

 Mueller’s investigation into Russia’s role in the 2016 election and whether Trump has unlawfully sought to obstruct the probe has cast a shadow over his presidency.
-A series of former Trump aides have pleaded guilty in Mueller’s probe, but Flynn was the first former official of Trump’s White House to plead guilty.
+Several former Trump aides have pleaded guilty in Mueller’s probe, but Flynn was the first former official of Trump’s White House to plead guilty.
+Mueller also has charged a series of Russian individuals and entities.

 Trump has called the investigation a “witch hunt” and has denied collusion with Moscow.
 Russia has denied meddling in the election, contrary to the conclusion of U.S. intelligence agencies that have said Moscow used hacking and propaganda to try to sow discord in the United States and boost Trump’s chances against Clinton.